-The Board of the Corporation (also known as the Board of Governors) provides the overall strategic leadership for the College.
+The Board of the Corporation (also known as the Board of Governors or the Governing Body) provides the overall strategic leadership for the College.
 The Board must formulate and agree the mission and strategy including defining the ethos of the College.
 The board sets down its aspirations for the College in a vision, values and strategic objectives.
 The Board then scrutinises progress the senior team is making to achieve these objectives.

 The Board is committed to a policy of open governance, and I hope you will find the information you are looking for.
 If you have any queries please contact the Clerk to the Board on 01229 844805 or email by clicking here.